Anhua Heicha Starter Deck

 -2009 Tian Jian (Easy Tea) - This tea was not initially included, but is such an outstanding example of what aged Anhua Heicha has the potential to be: incredibly complex, soothing, and smooth as anyone could hope.
 It's truly a treasure!

 As outlined below, we want you to experience the full spectrum of Anhua Heicha over three sessions.
-In the first session, you will try to Fuzhuan samples of the same vintage, both from certified producers within the nominal Anhua production region, and following the same production style.
+In the first session, you will try two Fuzhuan samples of the same vintage, both from certified producers within the nominal Anhua production region, and following the same production style.
 The gap between the two samples shows the impact of their different production philosophies.
 The second session showcases the aging potential of Heavenly Tips as opposed to all other forms of Anhua Heicha, while the third session introduces you to two wrongly maligned tightly-bricked variants.
-After trying all of these samples, you can say definitively whether or not you like Anhua Heicha and what processing styles most interest you, At the very least, you will be able to say you got a fair sense of the variety that exists between Anhua Heicha.
+After trying all of these samples, you can say definitively whether or not you like Anhua Heicha and what processing styles most interest you, At the very least, you will be able to say you got a fair sense of the variety that exists within Anhua Heicha.

-We recommenced you space out these three sessions, and at the absolute minimum try a 30 second rinse and one minute infusion of each sample gongfu style before you boil them, should you be so inclined.
+We recommenced you space out these three sessions, and at the absolute minimum try a 30 second rinse and one minute infusion for each sample gongfu style before you boil them, should you be so inclined.

 Session 1: Easy Tea 2017 Fuzhuan Brick & 2017 Seven Bowls Fuzhuan

-These are two of the most, representative, and middle-of-the-road Heicha you could try.
+These are two of the most representative and middle-of-the-road Heicha you could try.
 Fuzhuan has been the most well known and best selling style of Anhua Heicha for a century now.
 At the seven year mark, it is also mellowed but still affordable.
 If you have to sample just one Heicha, this would be it.
 The two variations we are offering here, from Easy Tea and Seven Bowls, represent two different production philosophies.
 While the processing method used to make both samples is both classically Fuzhuan, late April leaves lightly pressed and slowly dried in the final packaging, Easy Tea puts a greater emphasis on more consistent source materials, while Seven Bowls emphasizes the drying and storing process.
 Both have a smoky aroma with minor notes of citrus sour, but Easy Tea’s sample has more comfy consistency over multiple infusions.
 Seven Bowls’s sample can start off very light, almost watery on the tongue, but hits back by the second infusion, with both more astrigency and complexity.
 In comparing the two samples, a taste of the diversity that exists between factories within Anhua itself can be had, even when the processing method and vintage are the same.

 Session 2: 2018 Heavenly Tips & 2014 Heavenly Tips

 Heavenly Tips’s relative obscurity is completely undeserved.
 This most lightly packed and carefully picked processing style is usually stored in 50 pound cube-shaped chests called lou.
 It is not bricked, and as a result it can age more quickly and completely than other processing styles.
 The resulting flavor profile is the closest thing in Anhua to Ripe Puer.
-Whatever citrus, sour notes can come out in the Fuzhuan aren’t here.
+Whatever citrus, sour notes that can come out in the Fuzhuan aren’t here.
 Instead one gets a thick, chocolaty liquor, and a lingering huigan without overwhelming or immediate sweetness.
 From these two teas, one can get a sense on Heavenly Tips’s aging potential, which is already quite pronounced in the 2018 sample.

 Session 3: 2010 Flower Brick & 2017 Dark Brick